junit-team/junit5-samples/junit5-migration-gradle/README.md

 }
 ```

-The JUnit Platform Gradle plugin can also run JUnit 3 and JUnit 4 based tests as long as you
+Gradle can also run JUnit 3 and JUnit 4 based tests as long as you
 configure a `testCompile` dependency on JUnit 4 and a `testRuntime` dependency on the
 JUnit Vintage TestEngine implementation similar to the following.